 The Cuba Consortium has enlisted a number of Cuba experts, trade lawyers, international business specialists, and former government officials to advise and educate its members.
 The experts come from a wide range of universities, business schools, law firms, institutes, think tanks and foundations, and from Congress and senior levels of the U.S. government.
 Meet the Advisory Board

-Assemble, inform, and advise Americans interested in the normalization process.
+Assemble, inform, and advise Americans interested in U.S.-Cuba policy.
 Provide reports on progress made and barriers to normalization.
 The Cuba Consortium will not lobby either government but will inform members, enlighten the public, and contribute to the debate, bridging the gap between opposing views.

-Serve as a clearinghouse for information, tracking Cuban economic, legal, and human rights reforms and U.S. economic, political, and legislative developments that impact the prospects for normalization.
+Serve as a clearinghouse for information, tracking Cuban economic, legal, and human rights reforms and U.S. economic, political, and legislative developments that impact policy.

 Engage with Cuban institutions, small businesses, and thought leaders to network, exchange views, analyze reforms, examine development ideas and strategies, and lay the foundation for cooperation, investment, and economic growth among the people of Cuba and the island's nascent private sector.